Brisket (Jewish dish)

 Brisket is a popular Ashkenazi Jewish dish of braised beef brisket, served hot and traditionally accompanied by potato or other non-dairy kugel, latkes, and often preceded by matzo ball soup.
 It is commonly served for Jewish holidays such as Hanukkah, Passover, Rosh Hashanah, and Shabbat.
 It is commonly found in Jewish communities worldwide, though it is most commonly associated with Jews in the United States, where it has been considered the most important and iconic Jewish main course since the early 20th century.

 Overview

-In traditional Jewish cooking, brisket is most often slow cooked in an oven for many hours at a low temperature, which helps tenderize the otherwise-tough meat.
+In traditional Jewish cooking, brisket is most often slow cooked in an oven for many hours at a low temperature, which helps tenderize the otherwise-tough (but exceptionally flavorful) meat.

 Brisket is especially popular as a holiday main course, usually served at Rosh Hashanah, Passover, Hanukkah, and on Shabbat.
 For reasons of economics and kashrut, it was historically one of the more popular cuts of beef among Ashkenazi Jews.